David Leigh (scientist): Career and research

-He is noted for the invention of fundamental methods to control molecular-level dynamics and entanglement, including strategies to construct rotaxanes, catenanes and molecular knots and some of the earliest synthetic molecular motors, molecular robots and functional nanomachines.
+He is noted for the invention of fundamental methods to control molecular-level dynamics and entanglement.
+His group's experimental designs established Brownian ratchet mechanisms as a general principle for achieving directionality, transport, energy transduction and function in chemical systems far from equilibrium.
+Key advances include catalysis-driven (autonomous) chemically fueled systems, molecular assembly, entanglement and weaving, novel and general strategies to rotaxanes, catenanes and molecular knots, and some of the earliest synthetic molecular motors, molecular robots and functional nanomachines.

 Using mechanically-interlocked molecular architectures he prepared a novel molecular information ratchet that employs a mechanism reminiscent of Maxwell's demon (although it requires an energy input and so does not challenge the second law of thermodynamics).
 He has developed a rotaxane based photoactive molecular switch with the capability of changing the hydrophobicity of a surface and thus causing small droplets of liquid to move up hill, against the force of gravity.
 In 2009 he reported the first small-molecule walker-track system in which a 'walker' can be transported directionally along a short molecular track in a manner reminiscent of the way that biological motor proteins 'walk' along biopolymers in the cell.
 In 2011 his research group described the smallest molecular knot prepared to date (a 76-atom-loop trefoil knot – three crossing points) and also a 160-atom-loop pentafoil knot (five crossing points).
 The Leigh group have also reported the synthesis of an 8_{19} knot, the most complex molecular knot made to date, and a molecular endless knot (the smallest Chinese knot).
 In 2013 the Leigh group reported a small-molecule machine capable of detaching and assembling a series of amino acid building blocks from a track into a peptide of specific sequence, a very primitive version of the task performed by the ribosome.
 They also invented the first autonomous chemically-fuelled synthetic molecular motor and demonstrated a small-molecule 'robotic arm' able to transport molecular fragments between sites 2 nm apart on a molecular platform, marking the start of so-called 'small-molecule robotics'.
 In 2017 the Leigh group reported the first molecular robot that can be programmed to build different molecules.
 The molecular robot could be programmed to construct any one of four different stereoisomers of a molecular product, a significant step towards a 'molecular assembler'.
 The achievement was hailed as 'science fiction becomes fact'.
 In 2020 the Leigh group described the 2D weaving of polymer chains, resulting in a molecularly-woven fabric with a thread count of 40-60 million (the finest Egyptian linen has a thread count of ~1500).

 In September 2016 Leigh was suggested as one of three candidates for the potential award of a Nobel Prize for synthetic molecular machines.
 However, on 5 October 2016 the Nobel Prize in Chemistry was awarded to J. Fraser Stoddart, Ben Feringa and Jean-Pierre Sauvage for the design and synthesis of molecular machines.